 One of the most famous tube compressors out there, often referred to as the “granddaddy of tube-based compressors, which came about in the early 1950s, is the Fairchild 670.
 The 670 was originally intended to cut stereo lacquer masters, processing two channels as a stereo pair.
 The limiter on the 670 is great for catching any unwanted peaks, as it is one of the fastest-reacting tube compressors out there.

 One of our favorite uses for the Fairchild 670 is pianos.
 If you want to get that ultra-compressed, Beatles-style piano, then we highly recommend using the Fairchild 670.
-UAD makes the best Fairchild emulation out there.
-Unfortunately, it's only available to those that own a UAD audio interface.
-But on the plus side, it comes free with the interface!
+UAD makes the best Fairchild emulation out there, and now it's available to everyone (not just those that own a UAD audio interface).

-And if you don't have a UAD interface, Waves is here to the rescue with its own version of the Fairchild 670 - the Puigchild.
+And if you don't have the budget, Waves is here to the rescue with its own version of the Fairchild 670 - the Puigchild.
+Sometimes Waves plugins sound nearly as good as the UAD plugins (like with the API 2500), but in my opinion their Fairchild is lacking.
+I'd recommended saving up for the UAD version.

 Manley Vari Mu